1) YENDEGAIA NATIONAL PARK

 The climate there is characterized by warm periods with some extended dry ones, but there can also be snow on the east side during winter and part of spring.
 The average temperature is at 14.7°C.

 When going there, you will have to announce your visit to the Guardaparques Office at the entrance of the reserve and pay a small fee ($5000 CLP for foreign adults).
-If you want to stay overnight, it is obligatory to bring a gas or a coal stove, and keep in mind that pets, hunting, fishing and camping at the Enladrillado viewpoint or at lagoons of high altitude are prohibited.
+If you want to stay overnight, it important keep in mind that pets, hunting, fishing and camping at the Enladrillado viewpoint or at lagoons of high altitude are prohibited.
+You have three options for the campsite: Antahuara (point 1), Los Carpinteros (point 6), Valle el Venado (point 10).

 As well as horseback riding, there are several trekking routes ranging from 20 minute over 10 hour to 4 day walks.